Are reservations required?

 We get the pottery from our vendors, who have processed the pieces from clay in to bisque.
 Bisque refers to pottery after it has been molded from clay, fired to become greenware and then fired again to become bisque.

 When glaze is applied to the bisque then it goes into the kiln again for firing.
-This is the final step, turning the bisque into shiny and food/drink safe ceramic.
+This is the final step, turning the bisque into shiny, smooth and food/drink safe ceramic.